xcart/xcart-docs/_pages/kb_en/modules/taxjar/getting_started.md

 3. Enable TaxJar Sales Tax Automation in your X-Cart store:

    * Make sure the TaxJar Sales Tax Automation module is {% link "installed and enabled" ref_Vn1mMUw9 %}.
-   * Configure the module {See % link "Configuring the TaxJar Sales Tax Automation Module" ref_3aEqWYoS %}.
+   * Configure the module (See {% link "Configuring the TaxJar Sales Tax Automation Module" ref_3aEqWYoS %}).